The journey of a thousand miles begins with the first step – Confucius

 In order not to leave an impression of a conflict of interest with the reader, I deliberately not mentioning the name of the hosting site for this blog.
 I will say that their advertising does not contain anything that would even possibly be interpreted as misleading.
 Support, though I have only used it once after I got set up, was excellent.
 Installing WordPress was accomplished using Simple Scripts.
 In addition, I was able to transfer all my documents from my former site without a hitch.
 I was up and running in no time.
 With a 30 day opt out, one year commitment, I am paying $4.12 a month.
 This is their everyday price, – no special deal.
 It includes 10 GB of hard drive/file space, unlimited bandwidth, 10 email boxes, supports two sites, FTP, SSH, Web Disc, Site Builder, WordPress, free domain name for a year, and a lot more.

 When you begin to compare different packages offered by the web hosts, you see they all include a lot of stuff, – a lot of which you may never use.
 To me, the 7 items mentioned in this post are the real “deal breakers”.
 These points need to be researched to see how they will apply your site.
 By so doing, you will know what you are getting, and its relevance in building and maintaining your site.
 In addition, the homework you do will let you see through some of the “remarkable” statements presented in the host website splash ads.

-Good luck with your new site.
+Good luck with your new site, and perfect web host.
 If there are additional points you want more information on, please leave me a message in the Comments section of this site.